jsonmaur/jumpsuit/README.md

 [![Jumpsuit on Slack](https://img.shields.io/badge/slack-jumpsuit-blue.svg)](https://jumpsuit-slack.herokuapp.com/)

-A powerful and efficient Javascript framework that helps you build great apps.
+Jumpsuit is a powerful and efficient Javascript framework that helps you build great apps.
 It is the fastest way to write scalable React/Redux with the least overhead.

 - No boilerplate
 - Minimalist API